jackwilliambell/SquidSpace.js/docs/squidspace-packfiles.md

 ### Events Subsections

-Certain Pack File sections may contain an "events" subsection in their "options" section.
+Certain Pack File sections may contain an "events" subsection.
 Each Event is specified by an event type and name and and what event types are available are context dependent.
 If a section supports events the allowed event types are detailed in this document.
 For more detail on Events see the (SquidSpace.js API documentation)[squidspace-api.md] and the (SquidSpace.js Events documentation)[squidspace-events.md].

 Pack File sections currently supporting Events in their options are:

-* Modules – 'World' modules can specify World-level events
+* Modules – "World" modules can specify World-level events
 	- TODO: Keypress events?

 * Layout Areas - Each layout area can specify events related to objects and the area boundaries